Wednesday, March 31, 2021

 To begin, I wanted to make some paper that looked like African Mud Cloth or Kitenge cloth.
 You do not need to do this step if you have some patterned paper you would rather use.
 For me, it’s all in the details, and I really enjoy making things like this to give my projects a unique, personalized feel.

-First you need to stamp a pattern onto some Distress Mixed Media Heavystock.
-I used small, linear stamps from a set called Media Marks 1 and 2 from Stampers Anonymous, and stamped them two at a time in clear embossing ink.
+To do this I stamped a pattern onto some Distress Mixed Media Heavystock using the small, linear stamps from some stamp sets called Media Marks 1 and Media Marks 2 from Stampers Anonymous (pictured above)

-I moved the paper 1/2 “ and stamped again, moved, stamped again, until I had a whole side stamped.
+Then I moved the paper 1/2 “ to the right and stamped again, moved 1/2 and inch, stamped again, and repeated until I had a whole side of and A2 paper stamped.
+With some patterns I turned it over and did the other side too.

-Then using a hot, dry iron, put a clean piece of printer paper over the embossing and heat it with the iron until the embossing powder remelts and soaks into the printer paper.
-It’s a great look and perfect for this piece.
+Then using a hot, dry iron, put a clean piece of Mixed Media Heavystock over the embossed, inked piece and heat it with the iron until the embossing powder remelts and soaks into the second piece of Heavystock.
+It leaves the first piece looking so much like batik or mud cloth which is a great look and perfect for this project.

-You can use the paper that soaked up the Embossing Powder, as it will still resist, so cover it with Distress Inks or Distress Stains in the same manner you did the first few pieces.
-You will end up with a nice array of papers that you can choose from.
+The second piece of paper that soaked up the embossing powder will still resist ink, so cover it with Distress Inks in the same manner you did the first four pieces.
+You will end up with a nice array of eight patterns and colors that you can choose from.

-Across the bottom cut a strip to fit across the tag, but just wide enough to place some of the small triangles on their sides.
-I cut this from the dark brown paper.
-The triangles on this piece (I used orange ones) should have the points facing the side and the bottoms butted against each other.
+Across the bottom do the same thing.
+Then add a second strip of patterned paper above the first one.
+I chose a strip of dark brown and made it just wide enough to place eight small triangles on their sides.
+The triangles on this piece (I used orange ones) should have the points facing the sides with the flat bottoms butted against each other forming a diamond shape.

-One other bit of prep work is to paint the Etcetera Tag with Speckled Egg Distress Paint, and then when it is completely dry, sand it off in areas, allowing the tag to show through.
+Before you start adhering anything, there is one other bit of prep work to do.
+Paint the Etcetera Tag with Speckled Egg Distress Paint, and then when it is completely dry, sand it off in areas, allowing the kraft color of the tag to show through.

-I cut Harrison from Distress Watercolor Cardstock on the rough side that I had colored with Distress Inks, making the pattern look a little like ruffled fur.
-I found it easier to watercolor the pieces before I cut them on the large parts.
-Then it just took a second to color the tiny pieces with a watercolor brush before cutting.
+I cut Harrison from Distress Watercolor Cardstock on the rough side and colored with Distress Inks.
+I think the rough side really makes the pattern look a little like ruffled fur.
+I found it easier to color the paper before I cut the large parts.
+For the smaller pieces, I cut them from white watercolor paper and it just took a second to color the tiny pieces with a watercolor brush before assembling.

-I assembled Harrison according to the photo on the package, but Sizzix has a great video here for putting him together that might help.
+I assembled Harrison according to the photo on the package, but Sizzix has a great video on their website for putting him together that might help.

-Next I cut and assembled the Funky Trees and I adhered Harrison and the trees onto the tag leaving enough space for the sentiment.
+Next I cut and assembled the Funky Trees, again using the rough side of the watercolor cardstock to add texture like I did for Harrison.
+I adhered Harrison and the trees onto the tag leaving enough space for the sentiment.

 As you can see I put Harrison and the Funky Trees on the bottom of the brown border to leave room for the sentiment.